tomcritchlow/tomcritchlow.github.io/_posts/2022-01-24-quotebacks-v1.1.4.md

 ## The Future of Quotebacks?

-At this point I think it's fair to assume limited maintenance and releases from Toby and I. Everything works pretty well and I'm pleased we got it to this point.
+At this point I think it's fair to assume limited future releases from Toby and I. Everything works pretty well and I'm pleased we got it to this point.
 Given everything Toby and I have on our plates I think it's unlikely we'll extend Quotebacks into the more ambitious territory of hosting quotes in a centralized database or creating some kind of analytics layer...

+I'm going to keep maintaining the extension and you never know - if inspiration strikes I think there's potential for some interesting future directions.
+But for now let's not expect those any time soon!

-But  if you have ideas or suggestions we'd love to hear them.
+But - if you have ideas or suggestions we'd love to hear them.
 Are you using Quotebacks?
 What bugs are you finding?
 What did you wish it could do?
 Drop us a note.